-Deploy the NSX Manager for the Management Cluster NSX Instance in Region B For this implementation NSX Manager and vCenter Server have a one-to-one relationship.
-For every instance of NSX Manager, there is one connected vCenter Server.
+Deploy the NSX Manager for the Management Cluster NSX Instance in Region B For every NSX Manager instance there is one connected vCenter Server.
+Deploy the NSX Manager virtual appliance and connect it to the vCenter Server.

-Join the Management NSX Manager to the Primary NSX Instance in Region B You join the secondary NSX instance in Region B to the respective primary instance in Region A.
+Join the Management NSX Manager to the Primary NSX Instance in Region B Join the secondary NSX instance to the respective primary instance.

 Prepare the ESXi Hosts in the Management Cluster for NSX in Region B NSX kernel modules packaged in VIB files run within the hypervisor kernel and provide services such as distributed routing, distributed firewall, and VXLAN bridging capabilities.
-You must install the NSX kernel modules on the management cluster ESXi hosts to be able to use NSX.
+To use NSX, you must install the NSX kernel modules on the ESXi hosts.

-Configure the NSX Logical Network for the Management Cluster in Region B After all the deployment tasks are ready, you must configure the NSX logical network.
+Configure the NSX Logical Network for the Management Cluster in Region B After all the deployment tasks are completed, you configure the NSX logical network.

-Deploy the Platform Services Controllers Load Balancer in Region B You configure load balancing for all services and components related to Platform Services Controllers (PSC) using an NSX Edge load balancer.
+Deploy the Platform Services Controllers Load Balancer in Region B Configure load balancing for all services and components related to Platform Services Controllers (PSC) using an NSX Edge load balancer.

 Configure NSX Dynamic Routing in the Management Cluster in Region B NSX for vSphere creates a network virtualization layer on top of which all virtual networks are created.
 This layer is an abstraction between the physical and virtual networks.
 You configure NSX dynamic routing within the management cluster, deploying two NSX Edge devices and configure a Universal Distributed Logical Router (UDLR).

-Update Distributed Firewall for Region B After deploying the vCenter Server you must add it to the exclusion list.
-The default rule in Region b also needs to be changed to deny.
+Update Distributed Firewall for Region B After deploying the vCenter Server you must add it to the distributed firewall exclusion list.

 Test the Management Cluster NSX Configuration in Region B Test the configuration of the NSX logical network using a ping test.
 A ping test checks if two hosts in a network can reach each other.

-Test the Management Clusters Routing Failover After the clusters are fully configured in Region A and Region B, verify that the network connectivity between them works as expected.
+Test the Management Clusters Routing Failover After the clusters are fully configured in Region A and Region B, you verify that the network connectivity between the regions works as expected.